Heitor Martins, the 'Pit Bitoca', is kidnapped and spends five days in captivity - Zoeira

-the comedian Heitor Martins, 52, which made the iconic character “Pit Bitoca”, from Zorra Total, was kidnapped and spent five days in captivity.
+O humorist Heitor Martins, 52, which made the iconic character “Pit Bitoca”from Zorra Total, was kidnapped and spent five days in captivity.
 He was released this Thursday (21) and used social media to tell about the moments of terror.

 “I was kidnapped, I stayed five days in captivity, they even burned my car, robbed my house, but thank God, I’m fine, I’m alive and stronger now, with all your affection.
 So, everything is fine, thank God,” said the comedian.